 Unlike synthetic fertilizers, they do not alter the acidity or alkalinity of the soil.
 So technically, the plants get to thrive better as all the nutrients they need are available.
 Besides, organic fertilizers improve aeration of the soil, enabling water and mineral salts uptake to be faster.

 Synthetic pesticides and herbicides are one of the biggest problems in agriculture today.
 It has been revealed that using them in your garden does more harm than good in the long run.
 Organic pest control measures, on the other hand, are safe to use and can even be used for a vertical garden in balcony.
+They will even be safe for the bees that your garden will attract.
 There are several methods of pest control currently in use;

 - Biological control: Introducing predatory pests that do not harm the plants but prey on the targeted pests